-How Facebook Expanded Its Focus on Local Businesses in 2016
+How Facebook Is Expanding Its Focus on Local Businesses

 With 60 million-plus businesses now using Facebook pages, the social network has become a marketing and advertising powerhouse.
 However, it is not just national brand pages that are taking advantage of its immense clout.
 In the past year, Facebook has taken major steps to make itself the primary destination for location marketing.
-From initiatives like Marketplace to Events to Place Tips (not to mention the persistent rumours that they are building a Yelp-like directory), Facebook increased its focus on local substantially in 2016.
+From initiatives like Marketplace to Events to Place Tips (not to mention the persistent rumours that they are building a Yelp-like directory), Facebook continues to increase its focus on local substantially.

 Here are some of the most important recent updates for business owners who want to take advantage of the power of local pages: